-2016: Has played in four games and made his first start in Week 3...Has recorded 26 tackles (16 solo) on the year.
-College: Started 42 straight games for West Virginia from 2012-15 before an injury ended his senior season...Named to Associated Press All-Big 12 Second Team and the conference coaches' All-Big 12 First Team as a junior in 2014...Named West Virginia's Defensive Player of the Year as a freshman in 2012 after leading the team with 104 tackles...Holds WVU career record with eight forced fumbles.
+2016: Has emerged as the team's starting strong safety, playing in six games and making two starts...Has recorded 45 tackles (29 solo), one INT, three passes defensed and one fumble recovery on the year...Tallied first career INT in Week 4.
+College: Started 42 straight games for West Virginia from 2012-15 before an injury ended his senior season...Named to Associated Press All-Big 12 Second Team and the conference coaches' All-Big 12 First Team as a junior in 2014...Named West Virginia's Defensive Player of the Year as a freshman in 2012 after leading the team with 104 tackles.